-All wires can be run through flexible liquid-tight conduit to the control as long as all circuits are 115V.
+All wires can be run through flexible, liquid-tight conduit to the control as long as all circuits are 115V.
 If your Top-stop circuits and Emergency-stop circuits are low voltage (for example, 24V), run two conduits-one for 115V wires and one for 24V wires.
 Be sure to number all wires so they are consistent with the electrical prints for your press.

-Bring the wiring connections for AC power to a convenient point so that you can connect them to the power terminal block on the back wall of the enclosure at the top left.
+Bring the wiring connections for AC power to a convenient point so that you can connect them to the power terminal block at the top left of the enclosure (see Figure 2-5).
 No. 16 wire (No. 14, if local codes require it) is recommended for these circuits with a minimum 75° C temperature rating.
-To do the wiring, perform the following steps: